 Things to Consider in Retirement

 - Other than a retirement budget, retirees have many other financial needs, like investing, taxes, insurance and more.
 A financial advisor can help you in these areas.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Creating an estate plan is something most retirees will need to think about.
 No matter how much money you have, you want to make sure your loved ones will be taken care of after you pass.